WICKED WOMEN

 WICKED REBOOT

-Tiger Salmon’s recent photographic project, Wicked Reboot, restaged archival images from Wicked Women, offering a fresh way to engage with history.
+Tiger Salmon’s photographic project, Wicked Reboot, restaged archival images from Wicked Women, offering a fresh way to engage with history.

 Tiger teamed up with Jamie James to restage archival images.
 In the Wicked Reboot exhibition, the queer essence continues through the generations offering viewers the strength to endure today’s political climate together.